 “This is the kind of tedious [sometimes “pedantic”] nonsense up with which I will not put!”

 —Alleged marginal note by Churchill, 27 February 1944, to a priggish civil servant’s memo objecting to the ending of sentences with prepositions.
 The New York Times version reported that the Prime Minister underscored “up” heavily.

 The sources are cable reports by The New York Times and Chicago Tribune, 28 February 1944.
 The Yale Book of Quotations quotes The Wall Street Journal of 30 September 1942 which in turn quoted an undated article in The Strand Magazine: “When a memorandum passed round a certain Government department, one young pedant scribbled a postscript drawing attention to the fact that the sentence ended with a preposition, which caused the original writer to circulate another memorandum complaining that the anonymous postscript was ‘offensive impertinence, up with which I will not put.'”
 Verdict: An invented phrase put in Churchill’s mouth.

-Toward the end of World War II, before the July 1945 election that would lose, The Times (London) prepared an editorial suggesting that Churchill campaign as a non-partisan world leader and retire gracefully soon afterward.
+Toward the end of World War II, before the July 1945 election that he would lose, The Times (London) prepared an editorial suggesting that Churchill campaign as a non-partisan world leader and retire gracefully soon afterwards.
 The editor kindly informed Churchill that he was going to make these two points.

 “Mr Editor,” Churchill replied to the first point, “I fight for my corner.”